Immune Boost IV Therapy: Arizona Cold and Flu Season

 • You've been around family members or coworkers who are already sick

-When to skip the IV and see a doctor instead: If you have a high fever, difficulty breathing, chest pain, or symptoms that have lasted more than a week and are getting worse, head to urgent care or the ER.
-IV therapy supports wellness, but it doesn't replace medical treatment for serious illness.
-Our comparison of mobile IV therapy and urgent care can help you decide which is right for your situation.
+When to skip the IV and see a doctor instead: If you have a high fever, difficulty breathing, chest pain, or symptoms that have lasted more than a week and are getting worse, go to urgent care or the ER.
+IV therapy supports wellness but doesn't replace medical treatment for serious illness.
+Our comparison of mobile IV therapy and urgent care can help you decide.

-When you're feeling under the weather, the last thing you want is to get dressed, drive across town, sit in a waiting room full of other sick people, and drive back.
+When you're feeling rough, the last thing you want is to get dressed, drive across town, sit in a waiting room full of other sick people, and drive back.
 That's the whole point of mobile IV therapy.

-RevivaGo brings immune boost IV treatments directly to your home in Queen Creek, Gilbert, San Tan Valley, and Mesa.
-Our providers are licensed healthcare professionals, including nurse practitioners, registered nurses, and paramedics, all working under physician oversight.
+RevivaGo brings immune boost IV treatments to your home in Queen Creek, Gilbert, San Tan Valley, and Mesa.
+Our providers are licensed NPs, RNs, and paramedics, all working under physician oversight.
 You stay comfortable.
 We handle the rest.

-Whether you're an East Valley athlete trying to stay healthy through training season or a parent who can't afford to be down for the count, mobile delivery means you get support when and where you need it.
-Treatments start at $149, and you can browse our full menu of IV treatments to find the right fit.
+Whether you're an East Valley athlete staying healthy through training season or a parent who can't afford to be down for the count, mobile delivery means support when and where you need it.
+Treatments start at $149.
+Browse our full menu to find the right fit.

 Immune IV therapy isn't something you need every day or even every week.
-Most of our clients fall into one of these patterns:
+Most clients fall into one of these patterns:

 • Seasonal support: Once or twice a month during peak flu season (November through March)